jensstigaard/audio-matrix-vmix-electron/README.md

 You are free to clone the repository to develop your own app based in this code.

+If you are interesting in similar apps, check out [Simple vMix switcher electron app](https://github.com/jensstigaard/simple-vmix-switcher-electron).

 ## Downloads

 See the [**Releases**](../../releases) tab for a direct download of the app.